WooCommerce Promotions: 21 Practical Tactics To Drive More Holiday Sales

 These visitors could be skeptical about buying for the first time and this is what makes the guarantee section rather critical.

-Set up the Guarantee box on WooCommerce product page using Sales Triggers.
+Set up the Guarantee box on the WooCommerce product page using Sales Triggers.
 Here’s how it looks on WooCommerce product pages:

 Also, watch this WooCommerce conversion optimization training video for more insights.